Meet the British Police Trying to Decriminalise Drugs

 In 2004, I got sight of a report that said there had been 105 drug deaths in the Strathclyde area.
 At that time, I was a fully paid-up member of what I call the “Hang ‘em, flog ‘em and shoot ‘em” brigade.
 I thought, 'We need to catch more of these dealers and we need to put them in jail for longer,' which was the standard approach at that time.
 Over the next two weeks, I read a couple of other bits of paper that told me how many people had been killed on the roads and how many people had died from alcohol and smoking in the west of Scotland.

-I had two bits of abuse from people, but some fairly senior officers from within the organizations said off-the-record, “Aye, you’re actually right.
+I had two bits of abuse from people, but some fairly senior officers from within the organisations said off-the-record, “Aye, you’re actually right.
 We’ll never win this one.”

 The biggest problem at the moment is that our politicians don’t have the balls to stand up.
 They all very much keep their beliefs private, and once that groundswell of opinion starts to move forwards then we’ll get change.

 At the moment, people are buying stuff and the dealer will decide what it’s cut with.
-Once you regulate it, people will know it does exactly what it says on the tin—they’ll know the strength, the purity and the effect.
+Once you regulate it, people will know it does exactly what it says on the tin – they’ll know the strength, the purity and the effect.
 The other thing it does is take people out of the criminal justice system.
-You no longer have to commit a criminal offense in order to go and buy your recreational drugs or feed your habit.
-Once you take the criminality out of it, people can go forwards for treatment without having the stigma of having to admit they’ve committed a criminal offense.
+You no longer have to commit a criminal offence in order to go and buy your recreational drugs or feed your habit.
+Once you take the criminality out of it, people can go forwards for treatment without having the stigma of having to admit they’ve committed a criminal offence.

 Paul Whitehouse began his policing career in Durham in 1967, eventually becoming assistant chief constable of Greater Manchester in 1983, deputy chief constable of West Yorkshire in 1987 and finally chief constable of Sussex in 1993.
 He retired in 2001.
 He is convinced that the Misuse of Drugs Act is the reason drugs have become a problem.